ethereum/ethereum-org-website/src/content/defi/index.md

 #### Flash loans {#flash-loans}

-Flash loans are a more experimental form of decentralized lending that lets you borrow without collateral or providing any personal information.
+Flash loans are a more experimental form of decentralized lending that let you borrow without collateral or providing any personal information.

 They're not widely accessible to non-technical folks right now but they hint at what might be possible to everyone in the future.